sagemath/trac_to_gh/Issue 3809.md

 # Issue 3809: reorder checks for creating a number field; prevents some silly errors

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3809

 Original creator: ncalexan